Legacy debt incurred intentionally

 Why legacy debt incurred intentionally matters

-Any program of rational technical debt management entails measuring—or at least estimating—the volume of technical debt incurred in the course of executing each project.
+Any program of rational technical debt management entails measuring — or at least estimating — the volume of technical debt incurred in the course of executing each project.
 The goal is to limit the debt incurred, so as to get control of the total technical debt outstanding.

 But with legacy technical debt, as in the example above, we can’t always control the debt we incur.
 In some projects, it’s necessary to incur additional legacy technical debt because the work we do must be compatible with existing assets.
 We want to limit incremental technical debt, but we can’t always avoid incurring incremental debt that’s also legacy debt.

-So when we ask projects to report their incremental technical debt, we want them to distinguish between legacy debt incurred intentionally, and incremental debt that they incurred for reasons specific to the project.
+So when we ask projects to report their incremental technical debt, we want them to distinguish between legacy debt incurred intentionally, and incremental debt that was incurred for reasons specific to the project.
 Having data about both kinds of incremental technical debt is a necessity if we want to take appropriate management action to maintain control of the technical debt portfolio.

 References